pratikpatelx/Flashy/flashy_website/index.rst

 Regular Flashcards
 ------------------

 Users are able to create and manage flashcards with a front and back.
 The front of the flashcard will display the user's question and the back will display the user's answer.
-Users will be able to edit or delete this flashcard at their will.
+Users will be able to edit or delete this flashcard at will.

 .. raw:: html